Aditya1959/OIBGRIP/README.md

-# OIBSIP_Task1  : Calculator
+# OIBSIP_Task1
+Calculator

-I included a task that I need to complete for my internship at Oasis Infobytes in this repository.
+In this Repository,I added a task which i have to do in my internship at Oasis Infobytes.
-Web design and development were related to my domain.
+My domain Was releted to Web development & Designing .
-I successfully performed this task.
+I completed this Task Suceesfully .

 IDE = Visual Studio Code